ricardoibm/ollama-power/README.md

     -   Ensure these ports are open in the virtual machine’s firewall.
 -   **Required Modifications**:

-    -   If you change credentials, IP, or SSH key path, update the `inventory.ini` file.
+    -   If you change credentials, IP, or SSH key path, update the `ansible_hosts.ini` file.
     -   You can modify mapped ports, mounted volumes, or container parameters directly in the playbooks.
 -   **Wait Time**: